 Last week, the Ontario Legislature Select Committee on Sexual Violence and Harassment issued their final report.
 It is a comprehensive, well-written document, an absorbing hours read (if you find policy absorbing) and makes some solid recommendations.
 You can read it – with all 67 recommendations – here.

-I presented at this committee last May in my capacity as a peer counsellor, advocate and survivor.
+I presented at this committee last May in my capacity as a peer counsellor and advocate.
 It was an exhilarating and daunting experience.
 It was made up of representatives from all sides of government, and unexpectedly for a select committee, each ‘witness’ had 15 minutes to present, with 10 minutes for questions.
 In my experience of presenting at select committees, I’ve never talked to a committee who were so engaged, compassionate, curious and respectful as this one.

 In this post, I outline the recommendations I like the most, and why.
 The last two recommendations I reference my submission.
 Heavy reading!
 But (and?)
 I feel hopeful.